suryanavv/BridgeSpace/supabase_setup.md

 - PostgreSQL functions for file cleanup (using IST timezone)
 - Row-Level Security (RLS) policies
 - Scheduled jobs for maintenance (running at midnight IST)
+- Automatic cleanup of files older than 2 days

 All timestamps in the application are stored in Indian Standard Time (IST) with +05:30 timezone offset.